Willey still in World Cup frame as he gets England call for New Zealand series

 Advertisement

+"With the balance of the squad, and with only 15 that you can name it's incredibly tough."

+“The return of Ben Stokes only adds to that quality with his match-winning ability and leadership.
+I am certain that every fan will enjoy seeing him back in an England ODI shirt again.”

-The 33-year-old will be desperate to be involved after agonisingly missing out on selection just a few weeks before the tournament when England won the World Cup in England in 2019.
+Willey is desperate to be involved in the ODI World Cup after agonisingly missing out on selection just a few weeks before the tournament when England won the tournament on home soil in 2019.

 The four-match series against the Black Caps starts on September 8 and is preceded by a three-match T20 series, which Willey will not be involved in.